Sanalogi/NFCREAD-Android-SDK-Example/README.md

 </resources>
 ```

+To learn more about generating API keys, please refer to the Frequently Asked Questions section below.

 ## Getting started with the SDK

 ** Include the following LinearLayout to your activity's XML file, in this example it is activity_main.xml **